kevinwlu/dsd/Nexys-4-DDR/Lab-5/README.md

 ### 3. Run implementation and open implemented design

-### 4. Generate bitstream and open hardware manager
+### 4. Generate bitstream, open hardware manager, and program device

 * Click 'Generate Bitstream'

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

+* Click 'Program Device' then xc7a100t_0 to download siren.bit to the Nexys 4 DDR board

 ### 5. Change the upper and lower tone limits